 Photo by Route 1 Multimedia.

-Dr. Amma has served as a national judge and captain, evaluating entries in the Junior Individual Performance, Junior Group Performance, Senior Individual Performance, Senior Group Performance, Senior Documentary, and Senior Exhibit categories.
+At the national contest, Dr. Amma has also served as a national judge and captain, evaluating entries in the Junior Individual Performance, Junior Group Performance, Senior Individual Performance, Senior Group Performance, Senior Documentary, and Senior Exhibit categories.
 Learn more about one of the best history education programs for young people at the National History Day website here.

 The term scholartist is credited to performance studies colleagues Joseph Shahadi and Mila Aponte-Gonzalez.